 Library Reef is an amazing dive site in Grand Turk.
 It is only after diving here that you will fully understand how the reef got its name.
 Those who go diving here often describe the experience as “epic” and “amazing”, as it’s a great spot to see a variety of fish.
 After experiencing a dive here, you too may find yourself describing the reef as an underwater library marvel, where the shelves are ledges of coral, and the more you search, the more amazing things you find!

 Kite surfing takes a special kind of bravery which for some surfaces during a spontaneous trip to the Caribbean.
-Long Bay Beach on Providenciales is the hub of kite surfing in the Turks and Caicos Islands, and on windier days you’ll find the beach filled with kite-boarders looking to catch the best waves.
+Long Bay Beach on Providenciales is the hub of Turks and Caicos surfing, and on windier days you’ll find the beach filled with kite-boarders looking to catch the best waves.
 You can take some kite surfing lessons or just sit on the shore - either way the beach is gorgeous and a great place to spend the day.
 Horseback riding tours are also available at Long Bay on most days.

 This fine-dining restaurant uses fresh local herbs and ingredients and Mediterranean cooking styles to create scrumptious meals that are sure to leave you satisfied.
 You may be served a range of different foods, from lobster tacos to salmon and mahi mahi as the main dish.
 The palm trees that surround this restaurant create a wonderful ambiance and inspire a romantic mood.